briandowns/formatifier/README.md

 ## Warning

-This application is _not yet_ functional.
-Work in progress.
+This application is a Work In Progress.
+All exported functions __except__ ToPhone() are currently working.

 ## Installation